 Also, taking into account the upkeep and preparation it involves, this coffee maker is a “substance over speed” product that probably isn’t your best choice if you are often in a hurry.
 But it could serve as an alternative for your “fancy” coffee when you have the time to make it.

-It should be noted right off the bat that the Hario Woodneck Drip Pot is a bit of an odd-pot-out.
+It should be noted that the Hario Woodneck Drip Pot is a bit of an odd one out.
 If you refer to our drip coffee maker guide above, you’ll notice that most of them are electric and resemble standard coffee makers.

 The Hario Woodneck Drip Pot is, in a sense, a crossover between a regular drip coffee maker and a French press.
-Like a French press, this method retains the oils that add to the body and flavor of the coffee.
+Like a French press, this method retains the coffee oils that add to the body and flavor of your drink.

 The carafe is made of somewhat thin glass, and the neck, as the name states, is made of wood.
 The wood comes in either Acacia or Olive, though both are similar in appearance and essence.

 The filters are made of reusable flannel cloths.
-The set comes with three originally, but more can be purchased separately when you run low on them.
+This set comes with three filters originally, but more can be purchased separately when you run low on them.

-The filter holder is made of lightweight stainless steel and also has a natural wood handle.
-The decorative strap around the neck is leather.
+The filter holder is made of lightweight stainless steel and also has a natural wood handle, and the decorative strap around the neck is leather.

 - Beautiful appearance made with high-quality materials